Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

-We have developed the \emph{partial volume-over-the-ROC surface} as a performance metric for classifiers that accounts for cost-imbalance, precision constraints, and capacity constraints.
+We have developed the \textbf{partial volume over the ROC surface}, aka the partial VOROS or PV metric, as a performance measure for binary classifiers that accounts for cost-imbalance, precision constraints, and capacity constraints.
 Our work represents careful geometric reasoning about tradeoffs between recall, precision, and false alarm rates.
-Our experiments on real health records show how partial VOROS can help make model selection decisions that would meet necessary operational constraints and reduce costs when deployed.
+Our experiments on real health records show how partial VOROS can help evaluate models and make model selection decisions that would meet necessary operational constraints and reduce costs when deployed.

 \textbf{Limitations.} We focus on binary classification; future work would be needed to transfer these ideas to a many-class or multi-label setting.
-Our work requires numerical costs and constraints to be specified.
-It may be challenging to elicit values for technical constraints from non-technical stakeholders, though some work suggests routes forward~\citep{wuNovelPartialArea2008}.
+Computing this metric requires specific constraints $\alpha,\kappa$ to be specified as well as a distribution over costs, either explicitly via a distribution over fractional cost parameter $t$ or implicitly via a distribution on the ratio $\cRatio$.
+It is likely challenging to elicit values for technical constraints from non-technical stakeholders, though some work suggests routes forward~\citep{wuNovelPartialArea2008}.

+The PV metric is specialized to a particular class balance.
+Numerical PV values are not comparable across datasets with different prevalence.
+Naturally, due to the relationship between precision and prevalence, any performance metric that requires enforcing a precision constraint could not escape a sensitivity to prevalence.

+Real applications often face \emph{drift} in class balance over time (e.g. due to emerging diseases, patient population shifts, or changing care practices).
+Stakeholder needs can evolve too, requiring different $\alpha$ or $\kappa$ values or different cost distributions over time.
+Care is needed to wield PV effectively in such cases.

+Even without drift, ensuring constraint satisfaction on several datasets from the same source with the same prevalence can be challenging due to statistical variation, as Tab.~\ref{tab:eICU_results_main} indicates.
+In practice, enforcing a slightly higher $\alpha$ or lower $\kappa$ than strictly needed may better ensure generalization.
+Future work could examine \emph{statistical guarantees} for constraint satisfaction.

+\textbf{Recommendations.} To help practitioners compute our PV metric on their data, we provide a User Guide in App.~\ref{supp:user_guide} and an open source release of Python code (see GitHub link on page 1).
+We intend that PV can be used in at least two ways: (i) as a standalone diagnostic metric for model assessment by human inspection, and (ii) a metric for model selection.
+We provide recommendations for each use case in App.~\ref{supp:user_guide}.